-If computations are considered to be a matter of performing logical or mathematical functions, it may seem that similar indeterminacy problems appear.
+If computations are considered to be a matter of performance of logical or mathematical functions, it may seem that similar indeterminacy problems appear.
 It is plausible that natural teleology cannot distinguish between performance of (some) equivalent logical or mathematical functions, since more than one such function maps equally well onto causal goings-on in physical systems.
 As Shagrir (2001), Sprevak (2010) have shown, this is true of the basic logical functions performed by logic gates, the most basic computational components: AND-gates and OR-gates, in isolation, are functionally indistinguishable.

 Even if this is true, it should not worry proponents of the teleomechanistic view of computation.
 For according to influential versions of the view, computations are input-output functions implemented by components of a mechanism.
 Input-output functions are understood extensionally, in terms of transformations of physical quantities (Dewhurst 2018b), or in terms of functional states and transitions revealed by the functional decomposition of the system (Coelho Mollo 2018, Fresco & Milkowski forthcoming).
 Teleofunctions to perform physical or functional input-output functions do not pose indeterminacy worries, since if two such functions are physically/functionally equivalent, they count as the same function, regardless of whether they can be mapped onto different logical or mathematical functions.
-Computations
+Computations can therefore be individuated partly by teleology without this leading to a multiplicity of individuated computations.